renatoathaydes/osgi-run/ipojo-plugin/README.md

 # Gradle IPojo Plugin

-The Gradle IPojo Plugin IPojoizes your jars.
+The Gradle IPojo Plugin IPojoizes your jars, making it really easy to use [IPojo](http://felix.apache.org/documentation/subprojects/apache-felix-ipojo.html).

 ## How to use